- Definition of Electrical Drives: Electrical drives are systems that control the motion of electrical machines.

 What is an Electrical Drive?

-But the speed of rotation of an electrical machine can be controlled precisely by implementing the concept of an electrical drive.
+However, the speed of an electrical machine can be precisely controlled using an electrical drive.

 The main advantage of an electrical drive is that the motion control can be easily optimized.